 The DETAILED answer:

 Closed rhinoplasty involves several incisions inside the nose.
-Open rhinoplasty requires some of the same incisions inside the nose, plus one small incision underneath the nose in order to gain better visualization.
+Open rhinoplasty requires some of the same incisions inside the nose, plus one small incision underneath the nose to gain better visualization.

 The DETAILED answer:

-Liquid or “non-surgical” rhinoplasty involves the use of filler to alter the shape of the nose, giving instant results with a quick in-office procedure.
-Although the results can sometimes be very similar to those of surgical rhinoplasty, other times they either fall short of what can be accomplished surgically, or patients may not be good candidates.
-Additionally, liquid rhinoplasty is temporary, lasting 9 – 15 months.
-When considering liquid rhinoplasty, it is very important to consult with not only a qualified injector but one that has a lot of experience with noses especially.
 If unsure which procedure is better, we advise a consultation with a rhinoplasty surgeon to review the level of augmentation that is possible for your particular nose with filler vs. surgery.
 Dr. Z believes in giving patients the critical knowledge they need to help make that decision.
 Patients fall into 3 general categories based on their current anatomy and desired outcomes.
 Those that are great candidates will get results that are very close to those possible with surgery.
-Moderate/average candidates are those that get good results, and have a nose that has significant improvement but still falls short of what surgery can accomplish.
+Moderate/average candidates are those who get good results and have a nose that has significant improvement but still falls short of what surgery can accomplish.
 Poor / non-candidates are those that have features that cannot be changed with filler, and in fact, would likely make the nose look worse.
 This is described in more detail on our dedicated liquid rhinoplasty page.

+Rhinoplasty is an outpatient procedure, so you will be able to return home after you are released from our care.
 The recovery is typically less dramatic than most people imagine, lasting approximately 7 days, and varying amongst patients in regards to pain, swelling, bruising, and bleeding.
 A vast majority of patients are on regular Tylenol the very next day.
-Swelling and bruising typically begin to improve on day 3 with social acceptable levels by day 7.
+Swelling and bruising typically begin to improve on day 3 with socially acceptable levels by day 7.
 Bleeding is usually just one day.

 The DETAILED answer: